S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Active_Directory.md

 lists all powershell commands for active directory machines

-# Enumerate active-directory users and groups
+# Enumerate Active Directory users and groups

 ## Get-ADGroupMember